-The Leadership and Organization minor is being phased out and is only available to students who applied to Vanderbilt by 2013/2014 and were enrolled at Vanderbilt by the Fall 2014 semester.
-Students interested in studying this topic and are unable to declare this minor (students entering Vanderbilt after the Fall 2014 semester) should direct their attention to the Human and Organizational Development program at Peabody College.
+The Leadership and Organization (L&O) minor has been phased out and is only available to students who have already successfully declared the L&O minor with the Registrar’s office prior to the Fall 2014 semester.
+Students interested in this field of study and are unable to declare this minor should direct their attention to the Human and Organizational Development Program at Peabody College.

 The Leadership and Organization minor provides students with insights into how to be an effective, successful leader in today’s changing environments.
 Creating, managing, and motivating teams are crucial skills in organizational settings of all types.
 Students will learn the key ingredients of successful leaders in business and historical settings and how to incorporate them into their own personal style.
 Students will practice organizing ideas and communicating them professionally.
 The Leadership and Organization minor equips students to enter the world of business, government, or the nonprofit sector with the leadership tools to make a difference.

 The minor in Leadership and Organization is a joint program of the College of Arts and Science and Peabody College.
 The minor requires 18 credit hours.
 Course Descriptions

 - FNEC 140: Financial Accounting

 - HOD 1200: Understanding Organizations